 - The backup name is set up to Daily-Backup

-- The backup vault is set to Default; the vault is the special location where your backups are stored; the Default vault is not encrypted, so if you need to encrypt your backups, create a new vault to set up a KMS encryption
+- The backup vault is set to Default; the vault is the special location where your backups are stored; the Default vault is not encrypted, so if you need to encrypt your backups, create a new vault to set up an AWS KMS encryption

 - The backup frequency is set up to Daily; you may Hourly, Weekly, Monthly, or set up a custom CRON expression (here’s more information about CRON jobs)